mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 All these examples can be implemented in MsPASS framework to take advantage of the repetitious nature of the processors.
-That is, all can be the thought of as black boxes that take one or more seismic data objects as input and emit more or modified data objects (not necessarily of the same type or number as the inputs).
+That is, all can be the thought of as black boxes that take one or more seismic data objects as input and emit one or more modified data objects (not necessarily of the same type or number as the inputs).
 A full processing workflow is assembled by chaining a series of processing steps with data moving between the processing steps by a system dependent process.
 Dask and Spark generalize this by fragmenting the processing